luckav-dev/BotOnyxApplications/README.md

 ## 🔧 Requirements

-Before installing ZoomBoost, ensure you have the following:
+Before installing Onyx Applications, ensure you have the following:

 - **Node.js** - Version 16.0.0 or higher ([Download](https://nodejs.org/))
 - **Discord Bot** - A Discord bot application with the following: